effectai/effect-js/README.md

 ```bash
 npm install
 ```
-It is now possible to start compiling the typescript files to the module spec of your choice, for now, the following module spec's are supported: [ESM, CommonJS, UMD]
+It is now possible to start compiling the typescript files to the module spec of your choice, for now, the following module specs are supported: [ESM, CommonJS, UMD]
 ```bash
 npm run build:cjs # commonjs
 npm run build:esm # esm